 We’ve written a moving house checklist and office hints and tips blog and this will cover these topics in more detail but I’ll run through the most important aspects of this process and how it relates to Covid-19.

 Some removal companies supply packing materials as part of the moving or packing service and will drop them off to your property.
 Although any reputable company will disinfect the packing materials before delivering them to you, it’s always a good idea to do it again once they arrive so stock up on disinfectant spray and cloths.

 Just like removal companies operating at a reduced capacity, so will many other businesses across the UK and it’s very important to let your utility providers such as broadband, gas, electricity, and so on know about your intended move as soon as possible.
 If you work remotely and rely on the internet for communicating with colleagues, this is especially important.

 As mentioned in our moving house checklist blog, it’s a great time to declutter.
 Try not to throw anything away because somebodies’ junk is another person’s treasure.
 Post on social media groups and contact charity shops but make sure you disinfect the items before handing them over.

 Create a Floorplan

 Again, social distancing!
-You’re probably tired of reading that by now but I can’t empathise its importance and if you’ve created a floorplan for the removals crew, you don’t actually have to be present during the move.
+You’re probably tired of reading that by now but I can’t empathise its importance and if you’ve created a floorplan for the removal crew, you don’t actually have to be present during the move.
 They’ll place all boxes and furniture in the relative rooms and it’s done without any personal contact.
-If for whatever reason, you’d like to be at the properties during the move, you should be wearing your own PPE, carrying a bottle of hand sanitiser and disinfectant spray.
+If for whatever reason, you’d like to be at the properties during the move, you should be wearing your own PPE, carrying a bottle of hand sanitiser, and disinfectant spray.

 Government advice on moving home can be found here.